 I hope this article has helped you make sense of eLearning voice overs.

 If you’re creating a video based online course then you’ll likely need to use voice overs for your videos at some point.
 Either you’ll use them sparingly or possibly for the entire course.
-All it takes is a few pieces of equipment and the time to practice.
-Then you’re ready to record your first voice over!
+Invest in a home recording studio package (which can range from a few hundred dollars to almost a limitless amount) and the time to practice.
+You’ll be ready to record your first voice over in no time!

 Let us know how your first voice over went in the comments below …